 |PSY100||Introduction to Psychology|

 |SOC100||Introduction to Sociology|

-Once the program receives CSWE accreditation, graduates of GMercyU’s BSW program will have advanced standing in CSWE masters programs, which will take a full year off the time to complete your masters of social work (MSW).
+Once the program receives CSWE accreditation, graduates of GMercyU’s BSW program will have the eligibility for advanced standing in CSWE masters programs, which will take a full year off the time to complete your masters of social work (MSW).
 You may also choose to pursue a graduate degree in pastoral counseling, school counseling, clinical counseling, and applied behavioral sciences.
 GMercyU offers an accelerated master’s of school counseling.

 Our Outstanding Faculty